|

 8. Brown smoothish cap, entirely pruinose stem, no stem bulb Inocybe brunneolipes NS - we have the NS type sequence, but no local sequences yet to confirm.
 It was described from both NS and WA, so I expect it is here.

 9. Brown fibrillose cap, stem bulb?, entirely pruinose stem?
-Inocybe 'splendens PNW01' - the several species that resemble I. splendens do not clade together, including this one, not closely related to I. splendens.
-The presence of the stem bulb has not been verified.
-Inocybe 'splendens PNW01' © Yi-Min Wang Inocybe PNW19 - perhaps with an umbo, stem bulb and pruinose stem.
-One BC and one WA sequence.
+Inocybe 'splendens PNW01' - with a stem bulb and pruinose at least on the stem apex.
+Sometimes umbonate.
+The several species that resemble I. splendens do not clade together, including this one, not closely related to I. splendens.
+Inocybe 'splendens PNW01' © Yi-Min Wang Inocybe PNW19 - with a stem bulb and pruinose stem.
+One collection had a prominent umbo.
+One BC and two WA sequences.
 Inocybe PNW20 - also appears to have a stem bulb and pruinose stem.
 Spores 10-11.5 x 5-6µ.
 One OR and one WA sequence.
 Inocybe PNW22 - it has a stem bulb and an apparently pruinose stem.
 A handful of BC and WA sequences, some of these were mistakenly identified as Inocybe nitidiuscula.
 Inocybe PNW51 - known from 21 BC sequences and an ID and CA collection with photos.
 It appears to have an entirely pruinose stem but just a suggestion of a stem bulb, if at all.
-Inocybe PNW19 © Jacob Kalichman (2 images), Inocybe PNW20 © NAMA and the Field Museum of Natural History Inocybe PNW22 © Yi-Min Wang (2 images), Inocybe PNW51 © Warren Cardimona (2 images)
+Inocybe PNW19 © Jacob Kalichman (2 images), Inocybe PNW20 © NAMA and the Field Museum of Natural History, and Yi-Min Wang Inocybe PNW22 © Yi-Min Wang (2 images), Inocybe PNW51 © Warren Cardimona (2 images)

 Unknown appearance (no photos or description available) Inocybe PNW21 - one Victoria BC sequence, no photos.
 Their position in the tree tells me these species are likely smooth spored.
-Inocybe PNW56 - known from 5 BC sequences, no photos.
-Inocybe PNW57 - known from 5 BC sequences, no photos.
 Inocybe PNW58 - known from 3 BC sequences, no photos.
 Inocybe PNW59 - known from 12 BC sequences, no photos.

 no DNA available yet, but described with smooth spores and reported from the PNW